ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-05-test_doubles.md

 You need to test it, but you do not want to have to calculate the norm along the way.
 How would you tell the `normalize` function to use a test double for `calculate_norm` and not the real one?

-Well, you cannot. `calculate_norm` is hardcoded in the definition of `normalize` so replacing it for another function is not possible, specially if we consider that `normalize` will be defined in a particular file within your code and you are testing it somewhere else.
+Well, you cannot. `calculate_norm` is hardcoded in the definition of `normalize` so replacing it for another function is not possible, especially if we consider that `normalize` will be defined in a particular file within your code, but you are testing it somewhere else.

 Now consider the following alternative version of the function `normalize`: